Physiology of a Concussion

 - Loss of memory.

-If you enjoyed this article about the physiology of a concussion, you can read more in our medical library.
+If you enjoyed this article about the physiology of a concussion, you can read more in this article about the JOI Concussion Center.